 - Adhesion: Cement must adhere or bond to the tooth and the substrate (dental crown).

-Glass ionomer is has been a “go-to” material at St. Lawrence Dentistry.
+Glass ionomer has been a “go-to” material at St. Lawrence Dentistry.
 The original glass ionomer cement composition was fluoro-alumna glass, polyacrylic acid, and itaconic acid.
-In RMGI cement, a portion of polyacrylic acid is replaced by methacrylate monomer.
-Consequently, the cement more hydrophilic and has better bonds strength.
+In RMGI cement, a portion of polyacrylic acid is replaced by a methacrylate monomer.
+Consequently, the cement is more hydrophilic and has better bond strength.
 The advantages of “RMGI” cement are good adhesion, low water solubility, fluoride release, and improved bond strength.
 The disadvantages of resin-modified glass ionomers are bonding is not as good as other types of cement, it is not translucent, and there is a slight potential for expansion after setting.

 The indications for RMGI cement are metallic crowns, porcelain to metal crowns, alumina or zirconia restorations, and post and cores.
-Glass and ceramic restorations cementation can also be via the current generation of RMGI.
+Glass and ceramic restoration cementation can also be via the current generation of RMGI.
 The cement is excellent to use if your tooth allows us to make an ideal design for this cement.
 The most significant benefit of RMGI is tooth sensitivity is not an issue.
 We use GC Fuji Cem Evolve as our RMGI cement at our office.
-This is the most innovative product of this adhesive category on the marketplace and are pleased to offer it to our valued Mississauga patients.
+This is the most innovative product of this adhesive category on the marketplace, and we are pleased to offer it to our valued Mississauga patients.

 Some crowns need to be “salinated” before using dental cement.
 Silane is a “coupling agent” that promotes adhesion between dissimilar materials.
 They are suitable for fostering adhesion in silica-based materials such as porcelain.
 Other crowns need primers to achieve robust and durable bonding.
 One beneficial solution when working with dental cement is Monobond Plus.
 It is both a silane and a primer.
 It’s silane “methacrylate” component works on porcelain or silica products, and its phosphoric acid component primes zirconia.
 Dr. Hawryluk Jr. is well versed in all these materials and is committed to being the number one dental clinic in Mississauga.